Why should I pay someone to design & build my website

 Good question!
 While someone with an inherent sense of design and moderate grasp of technology can build a decent website through website builders such as WIX and Weebly there is a downside to the drag-and-drop platform.
 Briefly, control over content and design can be restricted.
 Search Engine Optimization (SEO) can be very limited and in some cases your SEO effort can be sapped by the hosting application’s website.

-With Swan Falls Technology you get a design that is customized to your branding and your needs.
+With Jarvis Technology you get a design that is customized to your branding and your needs.
 Once paid for, you own your website.
 With your website you get a dedicated team with decades of combined knowledge and experience.
 We can make updates to your website for you or show you how to do it.
 We build websites using quality SEO markup for a foundation you can build a strong SEO campaign on.

 My insert friend or relative here can build websites.
 Why do I need you?